jsloan117/docker-openvpn-client/docs/signing-security.md

 ## Vulnerability Scanning

+---

-Image scanning is handled by [anchore/scan-action](https://github.com/anchore/scan-action).
+Image scanning is handled using [grype](https://github.com/anchore/grype) by [Anchore](https://anchore.com/).
-This uses [grype](https://github.com/anchore/grype) and if any critical vulnerabilities are found the pipeline will fail.
+If any critical vulnerabilities are found the pipeline will fail.

 The results of the scan should be available in the security tab of Github and as an artifact with each run of the pipeline.

 ## Software Bill Of Materials (SBOM)

+---

-The SBOM generation is handled by [anchore/sbom-action](https://github.com/anchore/sbom-action).
+SBOM generation is handled using [syft](https://github.com/anchore/syft) by [Anchore](https://anchore.com/), in spdx-json format.
-This uses [syft](https://github.com/anchore/syft) to produce a spdx formatted SBOM.

-The SBOM will be uploaded as an artifact with each run of the pipeline.
+It will be uploaded as an artifact with each run of the pipeline.
 For releases it will be uploaded as an asset.

 ### Check package name and their version